roboticcam/demo_links/README.md

 ### 5. My computer vision Demos in YouTube ###
 Between 2006 to 2009, I have built at least a dozen state-of-the-art AI systems based on computer vision at CSU.
 In addition to being a researcher, I am also an excellent engineer.
 I built most of these systems myself, including research, coding, purchasing, and even the hard carpentary work of installing the cameras.
 Here are the links to my video demo channels:

-* [YouTube Demo Channel one](https://www.youtube.com/channel/UC-k-IImevvnN1J6fYhJMA4Q) and [YouTube Demo Channel two](https://www.youtube.com/channel/UC6U2WWd9xHebIpwCkGDZLkg), circa 2005-2009, contains nine demo systems. note that these two channels have overlaping videos.
+* [YouTube Demo Channel one](https://www.youtube.com/channel/UC-k-IImevvnN1J6fYhJMA4Q) and [YouTube Demo Channel two](https://www.youtube.com/channel/UC6U2WWd9xHebIpwCkGDZLkg), circa 2005-2009, contains nine demo systems. including PTZ camera control, face tracking, augmented reality, automated whiteboard capturing, body pose tracking, etc. Note that these two channels have overlaping videos.
 * [My TV Interview with Prime TV](https://www.youtube.com/watch?v=49pYnRuWAaw), Prime TV news team came to interview me at CSU to talk about my computer vision work in 2009.

 ### 6. My student's computer vision Demos in YouTube ###